ADGEfficiency/world-models-dev/blog-post/2019-12-25-world-models-draft.md

   <div></div>
 </center>

+TODO AWS spend

 ## Why reimplement a paper?

 The original idea for reimplementing a paper came from reading an Open AI job advertisement.
-Seeing a tangible goal that could put me in the ballpark, I set out looking for a paper to reimplement.
+Seeing a tangible goal that could put me in the ballpark of a world class machine learning lab, I set out looking for a paper to reimplement.

 I specifically remember reading *high quality implementation*.
-This requirement was echoed in my mind as I developed this project.
+This echoed in my mind as I developed the project.

 ## Why reimplement World Models?

-There are three papers that have blown me away in the three years I have been working with machine learning.
-World Models was the third.
+World Models was the third of three papers that have blown me away in the three years I have been working with machine learning.

 ### DQN